A Consumer Guide to Commercial Interior Design

 After construction, the interior designer ensures that every task has been completed to the client’s satisfaction during a final walk-through of the space.
 Once the space is occupied and operational, the designer should conduct an evaluation to ensure all elements of the project function as intended.

 Whether designing for a new space or renovating an existing one, a commercial interior design project is a complex and intensive undertaking with many budgetary and logistical implications that can be, at best, disruptive to daily business.
-An experienced commercial interior designer is a critical part of a successful, well-managed project.
+VLK's experienced commercial interior designers are always available to discuss your needs, and will be a critical part of a successful, well-managed project.

 Council for Interior Design.
 (2019).
 Definition of Interior Design. https://docs.wixstatic.com/ugd/0784c1_35be22acfef44bb3987190f333ac3af9.pdf